buhfur/toc_gen/README.md

 # tocgen
-Generates a table of contents using a specified absolute directory as the root where child markdown files will be converted into a markdown list of links; To the files location appended by the name of the markdown file.
+Generates a table of contents using a specified absolute directory as the root where child markdown files will be converted into a markdown list of links; These links will be added to the specified markdown file.

 # Why did I make this ?